 Health

 - Mass layoffs at HHS.
-HHS announced 10,000 staff layoffs in addition to the 10,000 employees who voluntarily left, leaving HHS with a 25% reduced workforce since inauguration.
-All divisions within the department are impacted by the layoffs, including the Centers for Disease Control and Prevention (CDC) which among other roles helps fund the work of Kentucky health departments.
+On July 21st, a Supreme Court ruling finalized 10,000 Department of Health and Human Services (HHS) staff layoffs in addition to 10,000 employees who voluntarily left the department, leaving it with a 25% reduced workforce since inauguration.
+All divisions within the department are impacted by the layoffs, including the Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC).
+That includes departments which help fund the work of Kentucky health departments, including CDC’s Office of Smoking and Health, which provided $1.7M annually to support tobacco cessation in Kentucky.
+Tobacco use remains Kentucky’s leading cause of preventable death.

 - CDC grant suspensions.
 Over $11 billion in CDC federal grants were suspended by the Trump administration in March, but that move was later halted by an emergency restraining order.
 However, some nonprofits say they have received notice of suspended funding.
 These grants include funds allocated during the COVID-19 pandemic to state and local health departments to track, prevent and control infectious diseases.
 Kentucky is projected to lose $149 million in public health funds due to these grant suspensions.

 - NIH grant terminations.
 Millions in NIH grants have been cancelled around the country, including a $3.38 million grant to University of Kentucky for a wastewater COVID-19 surveillance study and another for HIV/AIDS prevention and research.
 A total of 23 universities and other research organizations in Kentucky receive NIH grant funds.
+Additionally, a clinic in Louisville has lost $300,000 in NIH grant funds that are vital to supporting their research in understanding eating disorders in children.

 Income Security